aleksandr-vin/sbt-keychain-credentials/README.md

     security add-generic-password -a aleksandrvin -s repo.mynexus.com -w

 It will ask you for the password when called.
-And don't forget to remove password line from that file.

-Recompiling the project you will see only this sort of warnings:
+Now you need to replace that `password=XXXXXXX` line with `password=`.
+If you remove the whole line -- you will see sort of the warnings below:

     [info] Reading credentials from /Users/aleksandr.vinokurov/.ivy2/.credentials ...
     [info] Obtaining password from system's keychain ...
     [warn] password not specified in credentials file: /Users/aleksandr.vinokurov/.ivy2/.credentials

-Where first two information messages come from `keychain.Credentials` and the later -- from `sbt.Credentials`, but that credentials will be ignored.
+Where first two information messages come from `keychain.Credentials` and the later -- from `sbt.Credentials`.
+It will be ignored by the SBT, but anyway -- it is nicer to keep the line `password=` in the credentials file to skip those warnings.

 You're done.
+Recompiling your project should go without warnings about that password thing.

 #### Fix for SBT 0.13.X

-Unfortunately in SBT 0.13.X credentials without password are not ignored and they fail the sbt tasks.

-So the solution is not yet found.
+Plugin needs special build for SBT 0.13.X, which is not ready yet.
+Stay tuned.